pulumi/pulumi/docs/design/packages.md

 A variable can be given a `default` value if it can be represented using a simple serialized literal value.
 For more complex cases, such as using arbitrary expressions, initialization must happen in a function somewhere.
-For module properties, for instance, this occurs in the module initialzer; for class properties, in its constructor; and so on.
+For module properties, for instance, this occurs in the module initializer; for class properties, in its constructor; and so on.

 By default, variables are mutable.
 The `readonly` attribute indicates that a variable cannot be written to: